 None of this will work without your support.
-The more of you who chip in with $6 a month, the more we can do—more investigations, more Freedom of Information actions, more and better independent journalism.
+The more of you who chip in with $6 a month, the more we can do—more investigations, more Freedom of Information requests, more and better independent journalism.

 Access to subscriber-only discussion threads and message boards

-Behind the scenes features, including exclusives from the field and behind-the-scenes info on Gangsters of Capitalism
+Behind-the-scenes features, including exclusives from the field and behind-the-scenes info on Gangsters of Capitalism

 My undying thanks and admiration